iuidmiul/ATM-Python/readme.md

 - Se poate porni direct cu "ATMProiect.exe"

--The script can be run if the library cocos2d is downloaded using PIP.
+- The script can be run if the library cocos2d is downloaded using PIP.

--It also can be run using "ATMProiect.exe"
+- It also can be run using "ATMProiect.exe"

 PIN:
     1234